 The parent entity within the Group is Yancoal Australia Ltd. The Group's majority shareholder is Yankuang Energy Group Company Limited ("Yankuang Energy"), incorporated in the People's Republic of China, formerly known as Yanzhou Coal Mining Company Limited.
-The ultimate parent entity and ultimate controlling party is Shandong Energy Group Company Limited ("Shandong Energy"), incorporated in the People's Republic of China, formerly known as Yankuang Group Corporation Limited.
+The ultimate parent entity and ultimate controlling party is Shandong Energy Group Company Limited ("Shandong Energy"), incorporated in the People's Republic of China, formerly known as Yanzhou Coal Mining Company Limited in the People's Republic of China, formerly known as Yanzhou Coal Mining Energy", incorporated in the People's Republic of China, formerly known as Yanzhou Coal Mining Energy", incorporated in the People's Republic of China, formerly known as Yanzhou Coal Mining Energy", incorporated in the People's Republic of China, formerly known as Yankuang Group Corporation Limited.